open/close all folders

 - Multi-Armed and Dangerous

 - Nominal Hero: The citizens of Ninjago City didn't hesitate to give Lord Garmadon credit for destroying the Great Devourer, never mind that he did it for revenge and kept the Four Weapons of Spinjitzu for his own purposes.
+He becomes a real hero eventually, though.

 - Only Sane Man: Once he’s human again, his down-to-earth personality contrasts with his brother’s Cloud Cuckoo Lander antics of previous seasons.